mk2/yon/README.md

 # TBD

 - yon will be intended to make multi-cluster tool easily.
-- basically, the language like a factor dialect.
+- Basically, the language like a factor dialect.
-- but it is not intended to expand by itself.
+- But it is not intended to expand by itself.
 So not having the flexibility which was held by some stack-oriented langueages.

 ```factor
 psutil use